 DH and I made full use of the Express Passes on the first day.
 We made sure to ride all the top rides at both parks.
 We were sad to find some of our old favorite rides no longer exist.
 It has been over 10 years since we last visited.
 While that was unfortunate, we still had a great time.

-Since then, I have visited the Wizarding World of Harry Potter at Universal Studios Hollywood.
+Since then, I have visited the Wizarding World of Harry Potter at Universal Studios Hollywood in Los Angeles.
 Hogsmeade looks and feels almost – identical, possibly laid out a bit wider.
 The details in the magic shops and the characters played by the employees are not up to par with Universal Orlando.

 What are you looking forward to seeing at Wizarding World?
 If you experienced it, what did you love the most?

 Don’t forget to share the love on Pinterest: